dummy-ilh/MINE/ML/Google_glossary.md

+A

+ablation

+A technique for evaluating the importance of a feature or component by temporarily removing it from a model.
+You then retrain the model without that feature or component, and if the retrained model performs significantly worse, then the removed feature or component was likely important.

+For example, suppose you train a classification model on 10 features and achieve 88% precision on the test set.
+To check the importance of the first feature, you can retrain the model using only the nine other features.
+If the retrained model performs significantly worse (for instance, 55% precision), then the removed feature was probably important.
+Conversely, if the retrained model performs equally well, then that feature was probably not that important.

+Ablation can also help determine the importance of:

+    Larger components, such as an entire subsystem of a larger ML system Processes or techniques, such as a data preprocessing step

+In both cases, you would observe how the system's performance changes (or doesn't change) after you've removed the component.

 A/B testing

 A statistical way of comparing two (or more) techniques—the A and the B. Typically, the A is an existing technique, and the B is a new technique.
 A/B testing not only determines which technique performs better but also whether the difference is statistically significant.

 A/B testing usually compares a single metric on two techniques; for example, how does model accuracy compare for two techniques?
 However, A/B testing can also compare any finite number of metrics.

+accelerator chip
+#GoogleCloud

+A category of specialized hardware components designed to perform key computations needed for deep learning algorithms.

+Accelerator chips (or just accelerators, for short) can significantly increase the speed and efficiency of training and inference tasks compared to a general-purpose CPU.
+They are ideal for training neural networks and similar computationally intensive tasks.

+Examples of accelerator chips include:

+    Google's Tensor Processing Units (TPUs) with dedicated hardware for deep learning.
+    NVIDIA's GPUs which, though initially designed for graphics processing, are designed to enable parallel processing, which can significantly increase processing speed.

 accuracy
 #fundamentals